hackerhijeck/practicemyself_CEHv11/AllFirstStart.md

   $ wpscan --url IP -u root -P passwdfile.txt

-  --enumerate p, -U username, -P password, --usernames userlist.txt, --passwords passwdlist.txt Using Metasploit==>
+  --enumerate p, -U username, -P password, --usernames userlist.txt, --passwords passwdlist.txt

+ I was faced problems with WP Scanner to bruteforicing, I recommend to use Metasploit for bruteforcing in Wordpress passwod. keep it mind:- Password wordlist are like same but try to find exact password lists.

+ Using Metasploit==>
  => msfconsole
 use axiliary/scanner/http/wordpress_login_enum